rmlmcfadden/bdata/README.md

                         making the asymmetry calculation.
 Deliminate
                         with [,] or [;].
 Histogram names cannot therefore contain either of these characters.
+    nbm:            if True, use neutral beams in calculations

 Asymmetry calculation outline (with default detectors) ---------------